setupyourskills/dew-transclude/README.md

 - Parses inline transclusion syntax in `.norg` files.
 - Automatically insert the extracted content blocks directly below the transclusion directives.
-- Supports block-level slicing of content based on title markers.
+- Automatically delete the embedded content if the leading `!` before the link has been removed.
 - Lightweight and easily customizable.

 ## Installation